FAIRmat-NFDI/nomad-distro-template/README.md

 #### Updating the image
 Any pushes to the main branch of this repository, such as when [adding a plugin](#adding-a-plugin), will trigger a pipeline that generates a new app and jupyter image.

-2. Whenever you update your image you need to shut down NOMAD using
+1. To update your local image you need to shut down NOMAD using

     ```sh
     docker compose down